 Step 1: Schedule your DFA Online Passport Appointment

 Set an appointment online.
-It is best to use your laptop or desktop and a strong internet connection.
+Using your laptop or desktop and a strong internet connection is best.

 Secure a slot with your chosen date and time at least 2 to 3 months ahead.
 Remember, there are thousands of Filipinos vying to renew their passport.
 It’s better to be early than lose that spot.

 How to set up an online passport appointment?